Home

 How do you get your mail?

+This continues as our most frequently asked question, hands down.
 Escapees Mail Forwarding Service does a superb job handling our mail forwarding.
-Our return address labels and magazine subscriptions and personal mail all point to our Livingston, Texas, mail forwarding company's business.
+Our return address labels and magazine subscriptions and personal mail all point to our Livingston Texas mail forwarding company's business.
 They store and forward our mail to us per our periodic instructions.
-We only get first class mail, plus any special magazine subscriptions we select, regardless of mail class.
-For example, our ARRL QST (ham radio) magazine is not sent first class and would be discarded by the mail service as a lot of advertisements (which is really is).
+We only get first class mail plus any special magazine subscriptions we select regardless of mail class.
+For example, our ARRL QST (ham radio) magazine is not sent first class and would be discarded by the mail service as a lot of advertisements (which it really is).
 But instead they hold and forward these with our other mail.

-This works nicely because we don't get all the junk mail you probably do.
+This works nicely because we don't get all the junk mail you likely do.
 No flyers, no catalogs (this is a plus and a minus, eh?), no Publishers Clearinhouse announcements.
-Less trash!
+Less trash, lots less trash at our house!
 We generally arrange once every two weeks delivery of our mail.
 This is easier sometimes than others.
 We send a message with our planned next mail pickup location to the mail forwarder a week ahead of time.
 Will the Post Office in that city or town accept general delivery?
-Not all do, so we must call the intended Post Office specifically and ask them.
+Not all do, so we must look up or call the intended Post Office specifically and ask them.

-Escapees sends our mail to the designated pickup location via US Priority Mail.
-We walk into the Post Office and ask if they have a General Delivery package for, and before we can say our name they say, "You are Jim and Debbie?
+Escapees Mail Service sends our mail to the designated pickup location via US Priority Mail.
+We walk into the Post Office and ask if they have a General Delivery package for . . . and before we can say our name they say, "You are Jim and Debbie?
 It's right here."
 We show identification and we have our mail.
 Not so many people do this as in years past, so some of the post offices we visit apparently just don't get much of this mail.

-This costs us $4.80 per package and is charged to our revolving account at Escapees.
+This costs us $8 per package (it used to be $4.80 for a two-week small package) and is charged to our revolving account at Escapees.
 They draft our credit card at $50 increments a few times a year as needed.
 In a package we'll have a few greeting cards, letters, or bills, and three to five magazines.
 How reliable is this?

-A couple of years ago we had two little hiccups in the same month, one near Charleston, SC, in Hollywood, and one in Raleigh, NC.
+In 2008 we had two little hiccups in the same month, one near Charleston, SC, in Hollywood, and one in Raleigh, NC.
+Neither was the mail forwarder's fault, both times were on us.
 The first one was a timing error, we didn't allow enough time for the mail before our intended departure from Hollywood.
 We ended up staying three extra days in Lake Aire Campground, a very nice Passport America campground.
 We asked our mail-order pharmacy to send meds as General Delivery to meet us in Raleigh, NC.
 Several days later we receive a phone call advising the meds were sent and returned to the pharmacy.

 Return to top